-Degree Code: 4660; CIP Code: 51.3901 Fall Entry
+Degree Code: 4660; CIP Code: 51.3901 (Application deadlines May 15 and October 15)

 All technical certificate-seeking students must meet the freshman assessment and placement requirements.
 If deficiencies exist, the student must complete the required CPT courses.

 A 2.0 GPA is required for graduation from the Technical Certificate in Practical Nursing program.